jntesteves/template.sh/README.md

 * `assign_variable NAME=VALUE`: Use indirection to dynamically assign a variable from argument NAME=VALUE
 * `escape_single_quotes text`: Escape text for use in a shell script single-quoted string
-* `substitute_characters text pattern [replacement] [pad=^]`: Substitute every instance of the pattern characters in text with replacement string.
+* `substitute_characters text pattern [replacement]`: Substitute every instance of the pattern characters in text with replacement string.
 This function uses only shell builtins and has no external dependencies (f.e. on `sed`).
 This is slower than using `sed` on large inputs, but faster on many invocations with small inputs

 ## Dependencies